oskaralf/ID2223_FinalProject/README.md

 Currently, our model uses "old feature data" to predict the next hour's electricity price.
 While this approach provides valuable insights, it may not be sufficient for real-time applications.
 Developing a system that can process and analyze data in real-time would enable more accurate and timely predictions.
 This could involve leveraging streaming data technologies and real-time analytics platforms

 # How to run the code
+Run the notebooks.
+An API key to ENTOS-E is required.